zikaden/zikaden/README.md

 ## Hi there!

-I am Full Stack Developer with a paired interest in green-coding, making, boardgaming and PCB-art.
+I am Prototyper with a paired interest in green-coding, making, boardgaming and PCB-art.